Contemporary art festival spanning multiple islands

 The westernmost of the participating islands, Ibukijima has a thriving fishing industry as the country's top producer of sardines and anchovies.
 The small island only measures about one square kilometer and is covered by a nice fishing village.
 Several artworks are scattered throughout the town.

-3-Session passports (good for the spring, summer and autumn sessions) can be purchased for 5000 yen at information centers on each island or Takamatsu or Uno Port.
+3-Session passports (good for the spring, summer and autumn sessions) can be purchased for 4800 yen at information centers on each island or Takamatsu or Uno Port.
+"Seasonal Limited Passports", which are valid during only one of the festival's three seasons, cost 4000 yen.
+Discounted passports are available to visitors aged 16 to 18, while admission is free for those aged 15 years and younger.

-Passport holders can see each of the festival's artworks once within the entire festival period, including some of the established art museums on Naoshima (Benesse House, Lee Ufan Museum, Art House Project) and Inujima (Seirensho, Art House Project).
-Among the sites not covered by the passport are the I Love Yu bath and Chichu Museum on Naoshima and the Teshima Art Museum, although passport holders qualify for a discount on admission to the latter two museums.
+Passport holders can see each of the festival's artworks once during the festival, including some of the established art museums on Naoshima (Benesse House, Lee Ufan Museum, Art House Project) and Inujima (Seirensho, Art House Project).
+Among the sites not covered by the passport are the I Love Yu bath and Chichu Museum on Naoshima and the Teshima Art Museum.

 While outdoor artworks generally can be seen at any time of the day, most indoor artworks are open between 10:00 and 17:00.
 Some works have longer or shorter hours.
 While the majority of artworks can be viewed on all days during the festival, a few of them are closed one day a week.